menu

 Demographics

-The percentage of adults in Crane who are college-educated is close to the national average for all communities of 21.84%: 18.96% of the adults in Crane have a bachelor's degree or advanced degree.
+The percentage of adults in Crane with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.86% of adults in Crane have a bachelor's degree or advanced degree.

 Crane is an extremely ethnically-diverse city.
 The people who call Crane home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Crane, accounting for 65.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Crane residents report their race to be White, followed by Asian.
-Important ancestries of people in Crane include English, German, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Crane, accounting for 62.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Crane residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Crane include English, German, Italian, Irish, and Scottish.

 The most common language spoken in Crane is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Arabic.

 Notable & Unique Neighborhood Characteristics